neilconway/mesos/docs/high-availability.md

 * Scheduler drivers disconnected from the leading master notify the scheduler about their disconnection from the leader.

-When a network partition disconnects an agent from the leader:
+When a network partition disconnects an agent from the leading master:

-* The agent fails health checks from the leader.
+* The leading master periodically pings each agent; if the master does not receive a response from the agent within a configured timeout (controlled by the `agent_ping_timeout` and `max_agent_ping_timeouts` configuration parameters), the leading master decides that the agent is unreachable.

-* The leader marks the agent as deactivated and sends its tasks to the LOST state.
+* The leader marks the agent as unreachable.
+All partition-aware tasks on the agent transition to the `TASK_UNREACHABLE` state; non-partition-aware tasks transition to the `TASK_LOST` state.
 The [Framework Development Guide](app-framework-development-guide.md) describes these various task states.

-* Deactivated agents may not re-register with the leader and are told to shut down upon any post-deactivation communication.
+* If an unreachable agent re-registers with the master (e.g., if the network partition heals), any partition-aware tasks on the agent are allowed to continue running.
+Any non-partition-aware tasks on the agent will be terminated.

 ## Implementation Details
 Mesos implements two levels of ZooKeeper leader election abstractions, one in `src/zookeeper` and the other in `src/master` (look for `contender|detector.hpp|cpp`).